Structured document requests

 Accounting guide

-Accounting buyers usually mean a client-facing system that helps the firm collect records, chase missing items, handle approvals, and give clients a clear place to act.
+Accounting teams usually mean a client-facing system that helps the firm collect records, chase missing items, handle approvals, and give clients a clear place to act.
 They do not mean another shared folder with a login screen.

 Accounting client portal software is the secure client-facing workspace tax and accounting firms use to request records, collect uploads, share status, and keep client communication tied to the engagement.
-Buyers usually want fewer email chases, cleaner handoffs into preparation, and a more professional experience during busy periods like tax season.
+Firms usually want fewer email chases, cleaner handoffs into preparation, and a more professional experience during busy periods like tax season.

 Best for